 - For files that already exist, users can be notified to add metadata

-For more information, see Making metadata input required in Elvis 6.
+For more information, see Required metadata in Assets Server.

 Highlighting metadata fields by using icons